SomeAspy/FlightRecorder/.github/readme.md

 ### On idevice

 1. Jailbreak the device
-2. Using your favorite package manager, add and install Frida using the Frida repo <https://build.frida.re> ([Install docs](https://frida.re/docs/ios/))
+2. Using your favorite package manager, adPd and install Frida using the Frida repo <https://build.frida.re> ([Install docs](https://frida.re/docs/ios/))
 3. on the device, install the following:
     - `open`
     - `plutil`